Ten clutch points: Doncic shows Wolves why he's NBA's best scorer

 9. Throw out those regular-season results

-The teams on Wednesday played for the seventh time this season, if you count the two games the Wolves won in their preseason openers in Dubai.
-In four regular-season games, Doncic and Irving played together in just one.
+On Wednesday, the teams played for the seventh time this season, if you count the two games the Wolves won in their preseason openers in Dubai.
+In four regular-season games, Doncic and Irving played together just once.
 That also was the only game the Mavs won.
-All four were played before the Mavs made two trade-deadline deals that transformed their frontcourt by adding length and rim protection.
+All four of the games were played before the Mavs made two trade-deadline deals that transformed their frontcourt by adding length and rim protection.

 "I feel like it has been a long year, looking back to Dubai, back to now," Lively said.
 "It's funny how we're playing the same team."